School of Area Studies, History, Politics and Literature

 As you broaden your knowledge of English literature, you will be encouraged to develop a critical sensibility of the way in which different kinds of texts shape our experience of the world and our identity, and are in turn shaped by their cultural context of production.
 Through your close readings and critical responses, the course will foster your skills in analysis, reflection and research, and polish your ability to communicate and present your ideas.

 As an English Literature undergraduate at Portsmouth, you will take a core thread of units covering literary history and technique, then tailor your course to your interests by choosing optional modules from a menu that ranges from Shakespeare to cyberpunk.
-Several combined honours courses are also available, which will allow you to combine the study of English with other disciplines, such as Psychology, History or Media Studies.
+Pathways are available, which will allow you to combine the study of English with History or Media Studies.
+The University also offers a combined honours degree in English and Creative Writing.

 You will be learning from research-active specialists, giving you access to expertise and the most recent thinking in the topics you choose to study.
 Alongside your lectures, seminars and online studies, you will also be supported throughout your degree by your personal tutors.